-Making DIY cloth napkins are quick and easy when you use a serger sewing machine.
+Making DIY cloth napkins is quick and easy when you use a serger sewing machine.
 This tutorial will show how to make cloth napkins using a serger rolled hem and stretchy thread.

-These napkins are a great way to save money on paper products and start to go zero-waste.
-They are a super simple project to make with your serger and make a great beginner sewing project.
+These reusable napkins are a great way to save money on paper products and start to go zero-waste.
+They are a super simple project to make with your serger and an easy sewing project.

 If you don't have a serger sewing machine, we have a tutorial for making cloth napkins with a sewing machine.

-Keep reading this article for a full photo tutorial.
-If you would like to see a video tutorial, click the link below to view our tutorial on YouTube.
+Keep reading this article for a full photo tutorial on making your own napkins.
+If you want to see a video tutorial, click the link below to view our tutorial on YouTube.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate